Imprints of cosmological tensions in reconstructed gravity

 The reconstructed evolution of $\mu$ in Fig.~\ref{fig:all_functions} shows a clear preference for $\mu>1$ at low $z$, and a weak trend for $\mu<1$ at higher $z$.
-The former is caused by the positive correlation between $\mu$ and $\Sigma$, while the reasons causing $\Sigma>1$ will be discussed in the next subsection in the context of the CMB lensing tension.
-Since $\mu$ directly affects the growth of gravitational potential, the $\mu<1$ trend at higher $z$ is there to compensate for $\mu>1$ with $\mu<1$ at higher redshifts in order to keep the clustering amplitude $S_8$ consistent with the data.
+The $\mu>1$ trend is caused by the positive correlation between $\mu$ and $\Sigma$, while the reasons for $\Sigma>1$ will be discussed in the next subsection in the context of the CMB lensing tension.
+Since $\mu$ directly affects the growth of gravitational potential, the $\mu<1$ trend at higher $z$ is there to compensate for $\mu>1$ at lower $z$ in order to keep the clustering amplitude $S_8$ consistent with the data.

-It is the reconstructed shape of $\Sigma(z)$ that shows interesting departures from $\Lambda$CDM, generally preferring $\Sigma>1$.
+The reconstructed shape of $\Sigma(z)$ shows interesting departures from $\Lambda$CDM, generally preferring $\Sigma>1$.
 The increase in $\Sigma$ at lower redshifts helps to better fit the large scale power deficit in the CMB temperature anisotropy spectra (TT), as it reduces the Integrated Sachs Wolfe (ISW) effect by slowing the decay of the gravitational potentials caused by cosmic acceleration.
 At higher redshifts, $\Sigma>1$ is caused by the weak lensing anomaly in the Planck TT~\cite{Planck:2018vyg}, with the larger $\Sigma(z)$ helping to boost the Weyl potential responsible for smoothing of the acoustic peaks in TT.
 However, as one can see from Table~\ref{tab:parametersBaseline} of Supplemental Information (SI), this worsens the fit to the CMB lensing part of Planck (increased $\chi_{\rm CMBL}^2$), suggesting that the anomaly is caused by something other than a deficit of weak lensing.
-Performing our analysis while making the TT lensing amplitude $A_{\rm L}$~\cite{Calabrese:2008rt} a free parameter brings the high $z$ values of $\Sigma(z)$ back to unity, as one can see from Fig.~\ref{fig:sigma}.
+Performing our analysis while allowing the TT lensing amplitude $A_{\rm L}$~\cite{Calabrese:2008rt} to be a free parameter brings the high $z$ values of $\Sigma(z)$ back to unity, as one can see from Fig.~\ref{fig:sigma}.
 Additional discussion of the lensing anomaly and the other tensions, and their impact on the reconstruction is presented in the SI Section \ref{sec:tensions}.

-The signal-to-noise ratio of the detection of deviation from $\Lambda$CDM is 2.9 (1.3), 1.7 (1.6), 2.4 (2.3) and 1.9 (1.8) for $\Omega_{X}$, $\mu$, $\Sigma$ and $\gamma$, respectively, without the prior (with the prior).
-The total $\chi^2$ value is improved by 16.5 (3.9) compared with $\Lambda$CDM without the prior (with the prior).
-The significance of the detection generally drops after including the Horndeski prior, most notably for $\Omega_X$.
-The most persistent deviation is in $\Sigma$ driven by the CMB lensing anomaly in TT.